 What You Need to Know

-- Online classes will resume April 6 and will continue through the end of the Spring semester.
+- All classes and student support services will be held remotely through the end of the spring semester.

-- Telework is in effect for faculty and staff through April 15.
+- Telework is in effect for faculty and staff until further notice.

 Baltimore City Community College continues to closely monitor the coronavirus (COVID-19) pandemic and has established this webpage to provide regular updates regarding the College’s response.